-The Governing Body will monitor the outcomes and impact of this policy on a regular basis (insert the frequency, e.g. yearly/biennially), including trends in progression across specific groups of teachers to assess its effect and the school's continued compliance with equalities legislation.
+The Trustees' will monitor the outcomes and impact of this policy on a regular basis, yearly, including trends in progression across specific groups of teachers to assess its effect and the College's continued compliance with equalities legislation.
 Monitoring information will be shared and discussed with Trade Union Representatives.

-APPENDIX ONE: Remit for the Pay Committee of the Governing Body
+APPENDIX ONE: Remit for the Pay Committee of the Trustees'

-The Pay Committee will comprise at least three governors.
-All governors, excluding those employed at the school, will be eligible for membership of the Pay Committee and will be eligible to take part in any discussions (including those relating to individuals) where their interest is no greater than that of the generality of employees at the school.
+The Pay Committee will comprise at least three trustees.
+All trustees, excluding those employed at the College, will be eligible for membership of the Principal and will be eligible to take part in any discussions (including those relating to individuals) where their interest is no greater than that of the generality of employees at the College.